mtarunpr/cs61/kernel4/solution.md

 ```
 [0x0, 0x200000): level-1 ptp at pa 0x51000
+[0x200000, 0x400000): level-1 ptp at pa 0x52000
+[0x0, 0x40000000): level-2 ptp at pa 0x50000
+[0x0, 0x8000000000): level-3 ptp at pa 0x4f000
 ```

+> **Note.** If you ran this code on the original handout, you would have seen
+> *only one* page table page, the first.
+This is because the handout OS’s
+> `MEMSIZE_VIRTUAL` was originally too small.

-We can modify our code slightly to print the contents of each page table page (there is only 1):
+We can modify our code slightly to print the contents of each page table page.

 ```
 for (ptiter it(kernel_pagetable); it.va() < MEMSIZE_VIRTUAL; it.next()) {